PhD in Historical Theology

 - BS/CH/HOM992 Teaching/Preaching Practicum – 3 credits

 Students must take an additional seven courses for credit of which at least four courses must be from the area of concentration (designated by the prefix CH), one course from another doctoral concentration (either Biblical Studies or Homiletics), and two courses related to the student’s concentration must be taken from an external higher-education institution (an approved course partner of PRTS).
+Please consult the course schedule for doctoral courses related to the Historical Theology emphasis.
+Aside from these listed courses, students may upon approval enroll in CH999 – Directed Research, the course content and syllabus to be arranged between the student and the advisor.

 The following guidelines pertain to the PhD dissertation: